github-fun/commands/README.md

 #### Windows: common text editor is notepad
 `> touch question.txt`

-Use `$ git status` to check the status of your new file.
+Use `git status` to check the status of your new file.

 ### Step 2.1 Tracking the file with git
-`$ git add question.txt`
+`git add question.txt`
- Use `$ git status` to check the status of your file again.
+ Use `git status` to check the status of your file again.
 What is different?

 ### Step 2.2 Committing changes
-`$ git commit -am "added question.txt file"`
+`git commit -am "added question.txt file"`
 Tip: `-am ` allows you to specify a commit message.
 The commit message should be short and descriptive about the purpose of the commit or what you changed.

+### Step 2.3 Pushing to remote
+Use `git remote -v` to see which remote branches your branch is tracking.
+`git push origin master` will push the committed changes from your local machine to the GitHub repository, where others can see it or clone it.

 ## Working with branches
+### Step 3.0 Creating a new branch
+Use `git branch` to check which branch you are on.
+It should say `master`.
+Then enter `git checkout -b my-new-branch` to create a new branch.
+This will be an exact copy of the branch you were on when you called the command, which in this case is `master`.

+### Step 3.1 Modifying the branch
+Using the method from Step 2.0, create a file called `random.txt`, but leave it blank.
+Then edit `question.txt` to ask an additional question (Ex.
+"What is your favorite animal and why?").

+### Step 3.2 Staging and committing changes in the branch
+`git status`
+`git add random.txt`
+`git commit -am "new question, addition of random file"` `git status`

+### Step 3.3 Comparison
+List the files in your directory while you're on `my-new-branch` with `ls`.
+What do you see?
+To list your branches, use `git branch`.
+To switch between branches, use `git checkout <branch>`, ex. `git checkout master`.
+List the files in your same directory now while on the `master` branch.
+What is different?

+### Step 3.4 Merging the branch
+Use `git branch` to check that you're on the `master` branch.
+Then use `git merge my-new-branch` to merge the changes from `my-new-branch` into your current branch (`master`).

+### Step 3.5 Push
+Push your branches to remote!